rxhmdia/speech_recognition_with_TF2_at_UCT_Prague/README.md

 ## Acknowledgments
 * [How to write a good README for your GitHub project](https://bulldogjob.com/news/449-how-to-write-a-good-readme-for-your-github-project)
 * [A template to make good README.md](https://gist.github.com/PurpleBooth/109311bb0361f32d87a2#file-readme-template-md)
-* Hat tip to anyone whose code was used
-* Inspiration:
-* etc